basicallydan/danhough.com/_posts/2016-03-04-github-webhooks-with-flask.markdown

 And that's about it.
 Not bad for a three-or-four-nights project.

+### How does it work?

+**uWSGI**, the application server, runs the **Flask** app and creates a unix socket through which to serve requests.
+All of this is configured in a simple but flexible **configuration file**. **Nginx**, which is the web server I already use on my Linode VPS, hooks up HTTP requests to that socket quite seamlessly, on a host that I have specified.

+Whenever my **GitHub** repo is pushed to updated on either the `staging` or `master` branches, GitHub's **webhooks** are configured to send a request to the endpoint the Flask app has set up containing the branch and the latest commit on that branch.

+The Flask app pulls down the latest changes on all branches, checks out the latest commit, deploys the blog to the appropriate folder (depending on whether it's `staging` or `master`) and checks out `master`.
+Job's a goodun.

 I realise also that I didn't need to write a post about this tool which probably is only useful for me since it's massively unflexible compared to some other likely alternatives, but it was a good excuse to test out my new workflow.

+Incidentally&hellip;

-Incidentally, this is my new workflow:
+### This is my new workflow

 1. Make a new `.markdown` file in `_posts`
-2. Push it to `staging` so that it won't deploy
+2. Push it to `staging` so that it won't deploy to danhough.com
 3. Run the website locally.
 4. Tweak it as I go and keep committing.
 5. When it's done, some friends and colleagues the staging link for critique.